gustavjorlov/blog/viewport/browser_viewports_2.md

-# What makes responsove design work?
+# What makes responsive design work?
 ## A short story about browsers

 ---